Is skydiving dangerous?

 The most important factor is you

-More inspiration on safety and mindset
+More about safety and mindset

-Check out our Airboss homepage for all options.
+Check our Airboss homepage for all options.

-— and skydiving helps you break through that.
+Skydiving helps you break through that.

 About Author